Nature’s Recipe Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Nature's Recipe Small Breed Lamb Meal and Rice

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, oatmeal, pearled barley, brown rice, poultry fat (preserved with mixed tocopherols), chicken, brewers dried yeast, dicalcium phosphate, tomato pomace, natural flavor, salt, calcium carbonate, potassium chloride, inulin, alfalfa nutrient concentrate, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), inositol, niacin supplement, vitamin A supplement, d-calcium pantothenate, thiamine mononitrate, beta-carotene, riboflavin supplement, pyridoxine hydrochloride, menadione sodium bisulfite complex, vitamin D3 supplement, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, ferrous sulfate, zinc oxide, iron proteinate, copper sulfate, copper proteinate, manganese proteinate, manganous oxide, calcium iodate, sodium selenite), l-carnitine, glucosamine hydrochloride, choline chloride, chondroitin sulfate, Yucca schidigera extract, citric acid (used as a preservative), rosemary extract
+Ingredients: Lamb meal, oatmeal, barley, poultry fat (preserved with mixed tocopherols), potato protein, ground rice, natural flavor, potassium chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate [source of vitamin C], inositol, niacin supplement, vitamin A supplement, d-calcium pantothenate, thiamine mononitrate, beta-carotene, riboflavin supplement, pyridoxine hydrochloride, menadione sodium bisulfite complex, vitamin D3 supplement, folic acid, biotin, vitamin B12 supplement), choline chloride, minerals (zinc proteinate, ferrous sulfate, zinc oxide, iron proteinate, copper sulfate, copper proteinate, manganese proteinate, manganous oxide, calcium iodate, sodium selenite), lactic acid, citric acid (used as a preservative), Yucca schidigera extract, rosemary extract

 Fiber (estimated dry matter content) = 4.4%